charlottegiseleweil/viewerTemplate/Readme_detailed.md

 In `src/components/AboutPage.js`, edit contents of the *About* tab.
 The array `contributors` can be updated with images (and yes, you can remove our faces, but yes, we’d be offended;)

 #### Welcome window
 In `src/components/Landing.js`, edit the welcome window (landing page).
-This window can be removed in AAAAAAAAAAA.
+This window can be removed in the configuration section (top of `src/data/data.js`)

 #### Footer & Title
 In `public/index.html`, edit the title of the viewer (appears in browsers).
-Edit footer in `src/components/Footer.js`, or remove it in `App.js`
+Edit footer in `src/components/Footer.js`, or remove it in `src/App.js`

 ## Add a new menu tab